disqus/gutter/README.rst

 The first step in your usage of ``gutter`` should be to define your arguments that you will be checking switches against.
 An "argument" is an object which understands the business logic and object in your system (users, requests, etc) and knows how to validate, transform and extract variables from those business objects for ``Switch`` conditions.
 For instance, your system may have a ``User`` object that has properties like ``is_admin``, ``date_joined``, etc.  To switch against it, you would then create arguments for each of those values.

-To do that, you construct a class which inherits from ``gutter.client.arguments.Base`` and takes one argument as its "input," a ``User`` instance.
+To do that, you construct a class which inherits from ``gutter.client.arguments.Container``.
 Inside the body of the class, you create as many class variable "arguments" that you need by using the ``gutter.client.arguments`` function.

 .. code:: python